 Those guys inspired me.
 After meeting, I decided to learn everything I could about how money works.
 In the process, I discovered a concept called: “pay yourself first.”
 And the idea is simple.
 Whenever you get a paycheck, before you pay any bills or fill up your gas tank, set a little money aside and NEVER touch it.
 That’s all you gotta do.

 One guy I discovered during this time was Brian Tracy.
 He’s been a HUGE influence in my life.
 And I now introduce him to you.
 Watch this video:

 If you’re like most people, you probably want to save money but feel too strapped to take action.
 This is because each month is filled with bills and other unexpected expenses.
 For this reason, most people put off saving until the end of the month.

 Paying yourself LAST never works.

-3. How To Get Out of Debt
+2. Get Out of Debt

 - Write down all monthly income, including paycheck, extra jobs, etc.